ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 Snapchat provides a JavaScript SDK that you'll have to include in your project.
 This SDK works as a bridge between the native app and your web app and lets you trigger native functionalities (like sharing on chat and camera), it gives you information about the current user and session, and also sends different events so you can react to them (you can detect if a user takes a screenshot or changes the volume for example).

-With the SDK you'll also have some guides, the documentation, a manual and a support website with FAQs and useful information.
+Along with the SDK, Snapchat will provide guides, documentation, a manual and a support website with FAQs and useful information.

 ### Initializing the SDK

-Along with the sdk files, you'll have the documentation and the manual to help you set up the sdk initialization.
-The process is simple and it's explained in the manual so I won't go over that here.
-But, since you'll be probably developing the app mainly in a desktop/laptop computer, one thing you should keep in mind is that the initialization callback won't be triggered outside the native app.
+Along with the SDK files, you'll have the documentation and the manual to help you set up the SDK initialization.
+The process is simple and it's explained in the manual so we won't go over that here.
+However, one thing to keep in mind is is that the initialization callback won't be triggered outside the native app when you are developing the app on a desktop/laptop computer.
 If your app depends on the SDK being initialized to work properly, you'll have to implement a fallback mechanism to trigger the same callback locally.

-There are many ways, you can use node or webpack to have different code executed on different environments, use a boolean flag that you flip manually before publishing the mini, etc. You can do what works best for your process.
+There are many ways to do so: you can use node or webpack to have different code executed in different environments, you can have a boolean flag that you flip manually before compiling the mini, etc. You can do what works best for your process.

-> We recommend to always wait for the SDK initialization before rendering the app to prevent issues.
+> We recommend always waiting for the SDK initialization before rendering the app to prevent issues.

 ### Fallback Method Calls when Working Locally

-When developing locally, since the SDK won't be connected to a native app, you'll have to handle some fallbacks in the places where you need to call SDK methods (when sharing to camera, chat, etc for example) if you want to test the app flow easier instead of publishing every change to access the mini using your phone.
+When developing locally, since the SDK won't be connected to a native app, you'll have to handle some fallbacks in the places where you need to call SDK methods (when sharing to camera, chat, etc for example).
+If you want to test the app flow more easily instead of publishing every change to access the mini using your phone.

-For example, if your app uses the share-to-chat functionality, if you call the SDK method responsible for that locally, it will throw an exception.
-If you need to respond to that action to, for example, change to a different state, you may need to implement a fallback mechanism.
+For example, if your app uses the share-to-chat functionality, and you call the SDK method responsible for that locally, it will throw an exception.
+If you need to respond to that action because, for example, you need to change to a different state, you may need to implement a fallback mechanism.
 You can `try/catch` the exception for example, or check if `sc.app` is defined or not (in this case, `sc` is the variable containing the sdk instance and the `app` property is an object with information of the native app, that won't be populated when running locally).

 ### Displaying a Sticker when Sharing Content Using the Camera